Mabel Gago sits down with Hissa Haddad and chats about her designs as well as her rise within the fashion world.

-Although let’s be honest, when face to face with the right pair, it is quite easy to be captivated by a fabulous pair or heels.
-But in the midst of a crowd, I spotted something truly different and special: a pair of leather shoes with high stilettos, where its shape evocated the elegance of arabic architecture.
+Although let’s be honest, when face to face with the right pair, it is quite easy to be captivated by a fabulous pair of heels.
+But in the midst of a crowd, I spotted something truly different and special: a pair of leather shoes with high stilettos, where its shape evocated the elegance of Arabic architecture.

 I absolutely love how the heritage breathes throughout the pieces so as to accompany the contemporary world.
 And there was Hissa.
 A young modest designer from Qatar.